Back to blog

 Some tips for building your accessibility strategy:

-AudioEye offers ongoing testing, monitoring, and fixes using both automated and manual solutions, helping businesses of all sizes stay accessible and ADA compliant.
+AudioEye offers ongoing automated testing and remediation along with expert custom testing from members of the disability community, helping businesses of all sizes stay accessible and ADA compliant.

 The Importance of Web Accessibility